Nominations Now Closed

 - 2013 Erick Strom Guerra, University of California, Berkeley

 - 2012 Rebecca Clay Lewis, University of Maryland

 - 2010 Jinhua Zhao, Massachusetts Institute of Technology

 - 2008 Ralph Buehler, Rutgers, The State University of New Jersey

 - 2006 Philip Ashton, Rutgers, The State University of New Jersey

 - 2005 Kurt G. Paulsen, Rutgers The State University of New Jersey

-- 2004 Anna Laura Wolf-Powers, Pratt Institute and Annette Miae Kim, Massachusetts Institute of Technology
+- 2004 Anna Laura Wolf-Powers, Pratt Institute and Annette Miae Kim, University of California, Berkeley

 - 2003 Joe Grengs, University of Michigan